-In the heart of Canada’s Rocky Mountains you’ll find the country’s largest national park: Jasper.
 With jagged mountain peaks, towering glaciers, flourishing lakes, cascading waterfalls and seemingly endless canyons—the sheer size of Jasper will shock even the most experienced outdoor explorer.
-The park itself is more than 11,000 sq. km, and a UNESCO World Heritage Site as of 1984.
+The park itself is more than 11,000 square kilometres, and a UNESCO World Heritage Site as of 1984.

-You can opt to combine a trip to Jasper with nearby Banff and Lake Louise for the ultimate activity package—hiking, canoeing, bicycling, white water rafting, and more in summer or snaking down world-class ski trails, exploring the backcountry, and unwinding in the Miette Hot Springs.
-We hope you’re rested—the list of things to do in Jasper is extensive.
+You can opt to combine a trip to Jasper with nearby Banff and Lake Louise for the ultimate activity package—hiking, canoeing, bicycling, white water rafting, and more in summer or snaking down world class ski trails, exploring the backcountry and unwinding in the Miette Hot Springs in winter.
+We’re hope you’re rested—the list of things to do in Jasper is extensive.

-Jasper National Park is located 370 km (192mi) west of Edmonton, 404 km (256mi) northwest of Calgary and 805 km (500mi) northeast of Vancouver.
+Jasper National Park is located 370 km (192 miles) west of Edmonton, 404 km (256 miles) northwest of Calgary and 805 km (500 miles) northeast of Vancouver.
 You can reach the town of Jasper from the Icefields Parkway (Highway 93), which travels through the Canadian Rockies north to south.
 The other major road is Route 16, which cuts through Jasper National Park and Jasper town site east to west.

-In this guide we’ll take you through the basic overview of Jasper National Park—including how to get there, where to stay, where to eat, what to see and what to watch out for.
+Here we’ll take you through the basic overview of hiking in Jasper National Park—including how to get there, where to stay, where to eat, what to see and what to watch out for.

 To reach Jasper via airplane there are two options.
 The closest is Edmonton International Airport (YEG).
 We prefer to fly in via Calgary International Airport (YYC).
 Flying into Calgary allows you a stunning drive past Banff, Lake Louise and then up one of the most incredible roads on earth, the Icefields Parkway (Highway 93N).

-Both airports serve regional and international airlines on a daily basis, are located within a 4-6h drive in winter conditions from Jasper.
+Both airports serve regional and international airlines on a daily basis, are located within a 2–4 hour drive from Jasper and offer rental car services.

 Average monthly temperature and precipitation:

-Despite being home to only 5,000 year-round residents, Jasper town site and the surrounding national park boast a vast amount of lodging options to accommodate the more than a million visitors that visit the area each year.
+Despite being home to only 5,000 year-round residents, Jasper town and the surrounding national park boast a vast amount of lodging options to accommodate the more than a million visitors that visit the area each year.
 If you’re looking for luxury, you can find it in Jasper.
-What about a budget-friendly dorm-room bunk?
+For a budget-friendly dorm-room bunk?
 Yep, you can get that too.

-The most exclusive accommodation is the Fairmont Jasper Park Lodge.
+The most exclusive accommodation is the 700-acre Fairmont Jasper Park Lodge.
 Nestled deep into Jasper National Park, this hotel it surrounded by unforgettable scenes of the Canadian Rockies.
-In addition to being well located to a number of activities in the area, it’s also home to the Fairmont Spa—the perfect place to unwind after a long day of exploring.
+In addition to being well-located to a number of activities in the area, it’s also home to the Fairmont Spa—the perfect place to unwind after a long day of exploring.
 While it is historic, we feel it isn’t up to the normal Fairmont standard of luxury.

 Just five blocks from the centre of Jasper town you’ll find the highly recommended Mount Robson Inn.
-With comfortable rooms, continental breakfast, year round hot tubs and number of amenities, this option is a greatly value just minutes from Jasper National Park.
-Plus, how great is a hot tub in the dead of winter?
-If you’ve never tried it, you’re missing out!
+With comfortable rooms, included continental breakfast, year round hot tubs and number of amenities, this option is a greatly value just minutes from Jasper National Park.

 For a taste of history, check in at the Athabasca Hotel.
 This contemporary hotel has been around since 1929, and offers visitors a variety of additions services such as complimentary passes to the Jasper Activity and Aquatic Centre.
 With vintage-style décor, an unbeatable location and warm hospitality, you can be sure to enjoy your stay here.

 One of the top-rated restaurants in Jasper is the Raven Bistro.
-Founded by Jasper locals, they serve up a Moroccan fusion cuisine with dishes such as Coconut Kaffir Lime Seafood Pot or a grilled Moroccan trio – Beef with harissa, chicken with mint cilantro sauce & lamb cevapcici with lemon-tahini yogurt on a bed of jewelled Israeli couscous.
+Founded by Jasper locals, they serve up a fusion of Moroccan and local-style dishes such as Coconut Kaffir Lime Seafood Pot or a grilled Moroccan trio – Beef with harissa, chicken with mint cilantro sauce & lamb cevapcici with lemon-tahini yogurt on a bed of jewelled Israeli couscous.
 Yum!

 Another great choice for a nice dinner out is Syrahs of Jasper.
 Newly renovated, they have a good selection of craft beers, international wines and feature cuisine based on regional Canadian Rocky Mountain theme such as wild game and Canadian seafood.

-For something a bit more casual, check out the Famoso Neapolitan Pizzeria.
-They prepare pizza the authentic Naples way – even receiving training from the prestigious Associanzione Verace Pizza Napolitano (VPN).
-Famoso offers fire bread sandwiches, appetizers, pastas, salads and, of course, a variety of delicious pizzas – from the classic margherita to new world recipes such as spicy Thai and honey BBQ chicken.
-This chain of restaurants was founded in Alberta and is a Jasper favourite.
+For something a bit more casual, check out the Famoso Neopolitan Pizzeria.
+They prepare pizza the authentic Naples way – even receiving training from the prestigious Associanzione Verace Pizza Napoletana (VPN).
+Famoso offers fire bread sandwiches, appetizers, pastas, salads and, of course, a variety of delicious pizzas – from the classic margherita to new world recipes such as spicy thai and honey BBQ chicken.

 For a bit of comfort food, chow down on the indulgent fare from Evil Dave’s.
-They offer a mix of regionally inspired dishes combined with international ingredients.
-All their dishes have creative (evil-themed) names like the Malevolent Meatloaf or Hell’s Chicken.
-If you’re looking for some seriously refreshing beer, check out Jasper Brew Pub and Eatery for a cold one brewed on-site and upscale comfort foods.
+They offer a mix of regionally inspired dishes combined with international ingredients – all with creative (evil-themed) names like the Malevolent Meatloaf or Hell’s Chicken.
+And if you’re looking for some seriously refreshing beer, check out Jasper Brew Pub and Eatery for a cold one brewed on-site and upscale comfort foods.

 To grab a tasty sandwich to go, check out Patricia Street Deli.
 They have a great selection of ingredients to make a freshly made sandwich – perfect to take with you on a long hike.
 In terms of breakfast, bakeries and coffee, Jasper also doesn’t disappoint.
-Coco’s Cafe has a great breakfast and lunch menu (also available to go), focusing of vegetarian, vegan, locally sourced and organic ingredients; although, they’ve got options for meat lovers too!
-Bear Paw Bakery is the place to go rolls, pastries and more – all fresh out of the oven of course.
+Coco’s Cafe has a great breakfast and lunch menu (also available to go), focusing of vegetarian, vegan, locally sourced and organic ingredients – though they’ve got options for meat lovers too!
+Bear Paw Bakery is the place to go rolls, pastries and more – fresh out of the oven of course.

-A dash of culture can be found at the museums in Jasper, such as the Mountain Galleries – aimed at supporting and showcasing local Canadian artists.
-Or, visit the Jasper Yellowhead Museums and Archives, where you can learn about the history of the area through artifacts and documents.
-Lastly, don’t forget to check out the Jasper Planetarium for a chance to gaze up at the star-laden night sky, enjoying the world’s second largest dark sky preserve (an area where almost no artificial lighting is visible at night).
+A dash of culture can be found at the museums in Jasper, such as the Mountain Galleries aimed at supporting and showcasing local Canadian artists, or the Jasper Yellowhead Museums and Archives, where you can learn about the history of the area through artifacts and documents.
+And lastly – don’t forget to check out the Jasper Planetarium for a chance to gaze up at the star-laden night sky and the world’s second largest dark sky preserve (an area where almost no artificial lighting is visible at night).

 - Even though it may look pristine, make sure you boil, treat or filter all water before drinking it.